🧠 Discover your best-fit personality type. See how you naturally think, work, and connect — through cognitive functions.

 People who lead with Ni tend to think in terms of trajectories—where things are heading, what they ultimately mean, and how disparate pieces fit into a single coherent picture.
 This process doesn't just produce predictions—it can reshape how they themselves understand and think.
 Their conclusions can feel sudden to others, even though they've been forming quietly over time.

-At its best, Ni produces foresight, strategic clarity, and a deepening awareness that transforms not only what someone anticipates but how they think.
+At its best, Ni produces foresight, strategic clarity, and a deepening awareness that transforms not only what someone anticipates but How they think.

 It supports long-term planning, symbolic thinking, and the kind of depth that can guide decisions with remarkable accuracy.
 At its most stretched, it can become rigid, overly abstract, or distrustful of information that doesn't fit the existing mental model.
 Ni users grow when they balance their long-range vision with present-moment data, stay open to revising their conclusions when evidence calls for it, and remember that insight gains value only when it's tested against reality.